Alexisbol/ada-template-website/Beatrice.md

 motivates later parts of the analysis that focus on volatility and event windows.
 </p>

-<p><b>In Fig.5, we want to</b> quantify how market-driven each sector is through β, and whether there is systematic outperformance through α.</p>
+<p>In Fig.5, we want to quantify how market-driven each sector is through β, and whether there is systematic outperformance through α.</p>

 <div class="figure-block">
   <div id="fig05" style="width:100%; height:520px;"></div>